giggiox/luigicennini.it/content/en/projects/fork-telemetry.md

 }
 ```

+*Note: port manipulation is used to obtain maximum encoder reading speed.*

 # first tests and results
 When the switch is activated, the code starts recording the encoder position and saves it in a log file in its folder.
 The log file contains the encoder position values separated by commas.

-I have created a website in javascript that uses the [Plotly JS](https://plotly.com/javascript/) library to display this data ([GitHub link to site code](https://github.com/giggiox/fork-telemetry/tree/main/web)).
+I have created a website in javascript that uses the [Plotly JS](https://plotly.com/javascript/) library to display this data ([see this public GitHub repository](https://github.com/giggiox/fork-telemetry/tree/main/web)).
 For example, the video I showed earlier produces a log file that can be opened in the site and generates this output:

 {{< rawhtml >}}